keweive/gitstudy/readme.txt

 4. To create a new branch

-$ git checkout -b newbrahch
+$ git checkout -b newbranch

+5. Switch to a existing branch

+$ git checkout existing_branch